» Giving Forms

 After a potential donor to Methodist University has determined that he/she

 should consider a gift and the purpose toward which the gift is assigned,

 the next consideration is how the gift can be generated.

 Obviously the most popular and logical answer to the "how"

-are, for the most part, available immediately to be used as the
+for the most part, available immediately to be used as the donor suggests

-for Methodist University's annual fund and for investment in any of
+Methodist University's annual fund and for investment in any of the other

 In addition to the outright gifts described above, Methodist University